SebiAi/GlyphVisualizer/README.md

 git clone https://github.com/SebiAi/GlyphVisualizer.git
 cd GlyphVisualizer
 ```
-Set `DCMAKE_PREFIX_PATH` to the Qt location and build the application
+Set `DCMAKE_PREFIX_PATH` to the Qt location and build the application (This command assumes that the libraries like *TagLib* are properly installed and can be found by CMake)
 ```bash
 cmake -G Ninja "-DCMAKE_PREFIX_PATH=/path/to/qt" "-DCMAKE_BUILD_TYPE:STRING=Release" -S . -B build && cmake --build build --config Release
 ```
 The built application is now in the `build` directory.

+> [!WARNING]
+> The built application might not open right out of the box because dynamically linked libraries are not available without proper setup.
+>
+> See [:package: Package up](#heading-package-package-up) to fix that.

 <!-- TOC --><a name="heading-package-package-up"></a>
 ## :package: Package up